Tensor contraction: Abstract formulation

 (where there are m factors V and n factors V∗).
-Applying the natural pairing to the kth V factor and the lth V∗ factor, and using the identity on all other factors, defines the (k, l) contraction operation, which is a linear map which yields a tensor of type (m − 1, n − 1).
+Applying the canonical pairing to the kth V factor and the lth V∗ factor, and using the identity on all other factors, defines the (k, l) contraction operation, which is a linear map that yields a tensor of type (m − 1, n − 1).
 By analogy with the (1, 1) case, the general contraction operation is sometimes called the trace.